Join the Squad

 Should I send examples of all my different work or stick to one thing?

 Send your best work, for now we are interested in how well you write rather than your range.
 For example: if you think you are a good poet but your stories are only so-so, then send your poems.
-If you are experienced at writing scripts, but have only just started writing poems, send the script.
+If you are experienced at writing scripts, but have only just started writing poems, send ten pages of script.

 What commitment will I have to make?

-We will meet for Squad Days four times a year in either Manchester, Newcastle, and Leeds or Sheffield.
+We will expect you to attend Squad Days four times a year in either Manchester, Newcastle, or Leeds/Sheffield.
+There will be other workshops on offer involving previous Squad members which you will be welcome to join.
 You will also have four 1-1 sessions a year with a member of our Core Team.

 How much will it cost me?

-The programme is free and you’ll get lunch on the Squad Days, all you will have to pay for is travel to get to them, though we do have a fund to help with train fares if you need it.
+The programme is free, all you will have to pay for is travel, though we do have a fund to help with train fares if you need it.

 I have special needs, can you help me with these?

 Of course.
-Our enabling fund exists not only to help people get to workshops but also support any needs they might have, whether that is expenses for carers, equipment or support.
+We have an enabling fund not only to help people get to workshops but also support any needs they might have, whether that is expenses for carers, equipment or support.